My "Hello Teleport-World!" PoC

 name: --set kubeClusterName="civo-cluster" --set proxyAddr="teleport.ediri.online:443"

-Then to deploy the teleport-agent helm chart just call task cluster-teleport-agent -- <TOKEN>
+Then to deploy the teleport-agent helm chart just call task cluster-teleport-agent -- <TOKEN>.
+If everything runs

 smooth, you should see in the UI the kubernetes cluster.